Whimsy Stick

 No Elastic Snap-Back

 Cheap elastic-line poles bounce unpredictably and can clear surfaces indoors.
-The Whimsy Stick’s Kevlar static line transmits movement cleanly from your hand to the lure with zero rebound, making it safe where space margins are tight.
-For why this matters, see DIY vs. Professional Flirt Pole Design.
+The Whimsy Stick Kevlar static line transmits movement cleanly from your hand to the lure with zero rebound, making it safe where space margins are tight.
+The full construction breakdown is in DIY vs professional flirt pole design.

 Key Takeaway

 An apartment is not a limitation for this tool.
 A flirt pole is handler-controlled by design, which means the footprint is whatever you make it.
 The pivot point technique works in an 8-by-8-foot area.
-That’s smaller than most living rooms.
+That is smaller than most living rooms.

 Setting Up Your Apartment Space

-You don’t need to rearrange your apartment.
+You do not need to rearrange your apartment.
 You need a cleared area of roughly 8 by 8 feet.
 Most living rooms have this in front of the couch or in an open corner.
-Push the coffee table back a foot, check overhead for ceiling fans, and you’re ready.
+Push the coffee table back a foot, check overhead for ceiling fans, and you are ready.

 For dogs prone to jumping, keep the lure at ground level throughout.
 Low, horizontal sweeps only.
 This contains the session to your cleared footprint and protects the dog’s joints over time.